polynetwork/heco-relayer/README.md

     },
-    "BlockConfig": 20, // blocks to confirm a heco tx "HeadersPerBatch": 500, // number of heco headers commited to poly in one transaction at most "MonitorInterval": 3 // seconds of ticker to monitor heco chain },
+    "BlockConfig": 20, // blocks to confirm a heco tx "HeadersPerBatch": 500, // number of heco headers commited to poly in one transaction at most "MonitorInterval": 3, // seconds of ticker to monitor heco chain "EnableChangeBookKeeper": false // normally speaking, set this value as false },
   "BoltDbPath": "./db", // DB path
   "RoutineNum": 64,